iairu/iairu.com/README.md

 - All info is currently pulled directly from either .md or a given route .svelte file (index.svelte for example), not from JSON, because I don't have a single use case that would warrant such change.
   - Maybe except the iframe stuff, that would definitely work better with a more reasonable content / front-end relationship, because currently the site gets loaded separately in each iframe, I feel though that its a can of worms to get this working and there isn't that much benefit from it.

+### Important for maintenance

+- Custom `server.mjs` mod (that removes the need for `<base>` and thus fixes `href="#some-id"` relative links outside root file) requires that the modifications from previous commits be made to the `node_modules/sapper/runtime/server.mjs` file, not the generated `src/...` file (which would get overwritten on deployment).
+Alternative option might be developing a custom `rollup` plugin.